 I redirected my attention to something that does make me happy.
 Because I will not have a surgery next month, I no longer have a barrier to training for my next marathon.
 In fact, I’ve already found the perfect race.
 I only have 14 weeks, which is shorter than most marathon training plans but I feel like I’m in good enough shape to jump right into Week 3.
 I’m excited to build up the long runs again (more Garmin time!) and share my training with you. :)

-Posted on February 25, 2015, in Real Life Stuff and tagged dealing with setbacks, expectations are the root of all heartache, feeling emotional, feeling hormonal, medical journey, sensitive person.
+Posted on February 25, 2015, in Life Updates and tagged dealing with setbacks, expectations are the root of all heartache, feeling emotional, feeling hormonal, medical journey, sensitive person.
 Bookmark the permalink.
 6 Comments.

 Love you Kenz.
 I am especially excited to have a girl’s day over your spring break :)

 I’m so sorry to hear you aren’t able to have your much anticipated surgery over spring break!
 And you are RIGHT!
 It’s OK to experience your feelings!…then move on!
 Love you!